Avik-Das-567/Logistic-Regression-with-NumPy-and-Python/README.md

 ```
 p = predict(theta, X)
 ```
-The number of correct predictions is compared with actual labels.
+The number of correct predictions is compared with the actual labels to evaluate the training accuracy of the model.

 ### 12. Example Prediction
 Example: Predict the probability of passing for a student with scores 50 and 79.